How Long Are Checks Good for: Do Checks Expire?

 Did you find an old birthday check and want to know “do checks expire?”
 The holidays are over and maybe you still haven’t had time to run to the bank or ATM to cash grandma’s check.
 The good news is you may still have time.

-A check does not technically have an expiration date, however, the check becomes “stale-dated” after six months.
+Personal, business, and payroll checks are good for up to 6 months (180 Days).
+After six months the check technically becomes “stale-dated”.
 Once a check becomes stale-dated, it is up to the bank to decide whether it will honor or reject it.

 Not all checks are the same and not all are processed by financial institutions the same way.
 Because of that, uncashed checks are good for different lengths of time.
 This determination does not vary from bank to bank, however; these expiration dates are widely recognized either state-wide or nationally.